Village of Peace community gathering, vibrant traditional dress, Dimona, Israel

 Departure to West Africa

-The first vanguard group departs Chicago for West Africa, marking the beginning of a sacred journey.
-Families commit to the vision, leaving behind the only life they have known.
+Approximately 350 families depart Chicago for Liberia, West Africa, marking the beginning of a sacred exodus.
+Families leave behind the only life they have known, committed to a vision that demands everything.

 1967–1969